 Delphiniums are not just your famed summer garden staple.
 Sure, these ornamentals bring colors to gardens and landscapes with their magnificent, tall flowering spikes.
 But on top of that, they also secure a spot as an extremely popular cut flower in floristry.
-Here we’ll take you through everything you need to know about this sumptuous bloom including Delphinium flower meaning and symbolism, their history and origins, uses and benefits, and best gifting occasions today.
+Here we’ll take you through everything you need to know about Delphinium flower meaning and symbolism, their history and origins, uses and benefits, and best gifting occasions today.

 The Delphinium Flower